nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 1. User requests to list companies
 2. TalentConnect shows a list of companies
 3. User requests to delete a specific company in the list
-4. TalentConnect deletes the company and deletes all jobs associated with the company
+4. TalentConnect deletes the company, deletes all jobs associated with the company, and unmatches all contacts matched with the aforementioned jobs.
 5. TalentConnect returns an updated list of companies, jobs, and contacts along with a success message

    Use case ends.